cairis-platform/cairis/docs/doc.rst

 Adding an asset association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  If creating or updating an asset, an association between that asset
+-  You can add an association between assets by selecting the Risk/Asset Association menu, and
-   and another asset can be made by clicking on the Associations tab in
+   clicking on the Add button in the association table.
-   the Asset Dialog and, from the right-click speed menu, selecting Add
-   to open the Add Asset Dialog.

--  From the Add Asset Dialog, set the adornments for the head and tail
+-  In the association form which is opened., set the adornments for the head and tail
    end of the association.
 Possible adornment options are Inheritence,
    Association, Aggregation, and Composition; the semantics for these
    adornments are based on UML.